Florence, South Carolina: Economy

-During the latter part of the 20th century and early 21st century, Florence's economy was transformed from being based largely on rail and farming into a diversified economy as the major commerce, finance, rail and trucking services, health care, and industrial center of the Eastern Carolinas.
-There are over nine foreign affiliated companies and fourteen Fortune 500 companies in the region.
-The gross domestic product (GDP) of the Florence metropolitan area as of 2009 was $6.8 billion, one of the highest among MSAs in the state.
+In the late 20th early 21st centuries, Florence's economy was transformed from being based largely on rail services and farming into a diversified economy as the major commerce, finance, rail and trucking services, health care, and industrial center of the Eastern Carolinas.
+Over nine foreign-affiliated companies and 14 Fortune 500 companies are in the region.
+The gross domestic product of the Florence metropolitan statistical area (MSA) as of 2009 was $6.8 billion, one of the highest among MSAs in the state.

-Milken Institute 2008 Best Performing Cities Index showed the Florence MSA as the 5th largest gainer in their evaluation of the top 124 small metropolitan areas in the United States.
+The Milken Institute 2008 Best Performing Cities Index showed the Florence MSA as the fifth-largest gainer in its evaluation of the top 124 small metropolitan areas in the United States.
 The report ranks U.S. metropolitan areas by how well they are creating and sustaining jobs and economic growth.
-The components include job, wage and salary and technology growth.
+The components include job, wage and salary, and technology growth.

-Florence has blossomed into a strong center for medical care, with four major medical providers McLeod Regional Medical Center, Medical University of South Carolina Hospital, Regency Hospital and HealthSouth.
+Florence has blossomed into a strong center for medical care, with four major medical providers McLeod Regional Medical Center, Medical University of South Carolina Hospital, Regency Hospital, and HealthSouth.
 The growth of these providers has led to the transformation of the Florence skyline over the last 10 years, with development for demand with multi-story high-rises as well as community relation projects.

-With such a strong medical community several companies have their global, continental, or national headquarters in Florence, including GE Healthcare manufacturing operations (MRI manufacturing), TRICARE, a supplemental insurance company that serves the US Armed Forces and its civilian employees, and Assurant, a real property and personal insurance company.
-The city also serves the pharmaceutical industry, with a Patheon pharmaceutical manufacturing facility and research and development center for Patheon API Services.
+Florence's robust healthcare and corporate presence has attracted several global and national operations to the region, spanning across multiple different industries: